MicrosoftDocs/common-data-model-and-service/entity-reference/dynamics-365-integration.md

 ## Connection sets

-**Connection sets** are a collection of two more connections and business unit information (or Legal entity) that can be reused among projects.
-You may start using a connection set for development and then switch to a different one for production.
-One key piece of information that is stored with connection sets are business unit combinations.
-These are mappings between the Operations's Legal entity and the Common Data Service and Sales's Business Units.
-You may store multiple business unit mappings in a connection set.
-When you use a connection set you will also choose a specific business unit mapping for a given project.
+**Connection sets** are named collections of two or three connections and business unit mappings.
+Connection sets can be reused among projects.
+For example, you may start using a connection set with a project that is targeted at development instances of Sales and Operations and then later switch to a different connection set that is used for production for that same project.
+The mappings enable the flow of data from specific business units within Sales, Operations, and the Common Data Servce.
+For example, you might specify the Operations Business Unit as "North America" and then the corresponding Common Data Service business unit as "NA" and "NorthAmerica" for Sales.
+Then, when a data integration project is run, it will move data from Operations "North America" to Common Data Service "NA" and to Sales "NorthAmerica."

 ## Transformations